19th Military Airlift Squadron: World War II

 The first predecessor of the squadron was activated at Salt Lake City Army Air Base, Utah in July 1942 as the 363d Bombardment Squadron, one of the four original squadrons of the 304th Bombardment Group.
-In September, the squadron moved to Geiger Field, Washington, where it received its first personnel and began training with Boeing B-17 Flying Fortresses, but soon moved to Virginia and switched to the Consolidated B-24 Liberator.
+In September, the squadron moved to Geiger Field, Washington, where it received its first personnel and began training with Boeing B-17 Flying Fortresses, but soon moved to Langley Field, Virginia and switched to the Consolidated B-24 Liberator.

 After its arrival on the eastern seaboard, the squadron began antisubmarine warfare patrols.
 In November, it was renamed the 19th Antisubmarine Squadron and in December, its parent 304th Bombardment Group, whose squadrons had dispersed to various locations, was inactivated and the squadron was assigned to the 25th Antisubmarine Wing, which supervised Army Air Forces throughout the Atlantic coast.
 The Navy believed that more antisubmarine forces were required to protect convoys in the North Atlantic, where attacks were becoming more concentrated.
-In March, the 19th Antisubmarine Squadron relocated to CFB Gander in Newfoundland, soon joined by two other squadrons.
+In March, the 19th Antisubmarine Squadron relocated to Gander Airport, Newfoundland, soon joined by two other squadrons.

-US Army Air Forces Antisubmarine Command had moved some of its north American based antisubmarine squadrons to England in December 1942 as the 2037th Antisubmarine Wing (Provisional), but those early squadrons had subsequently been moved-on to airfields in French Morocco, where they were formed-up into the newly created 480th Antisubmarine Group under the control of the United States Navy Fleet Air Wing 15, part of the Moroccan Sea Frontier.
+Army Air Forces Antisubmarine Command had moved some of its North American based antisubmarine squadrons to England in December 1942, but those squadrons had subsequently been moved to airfields in French Morocco, where they were assigned to the newly created 480th Antisubmarine Group under the control of Fleet Air Wing 15, part of the Moroccan Sea Frontier.

-To replace them, the antisubmarine squadrons in Newfoundland, including the 19th, were moved to RAF St Eval in Cornwall in March 1943, where they formed the 479th Antisubmarine Group under the control of No. 19 Group of RAF Coastal Command.
-The group conducted patrols over the Bay of Biscay in coordination with the RAF Coastal Command, achieving its greatest success in the first two months it was in action.
+To replace them, the antisubmarine squadrons in Newfoundland, including the 19th, moved to RAF St Eval in Cornwall in March 1943, where they formed the 479th Antisubmarine Group under the operational control of RAF Coastal Command.
+The group conducted patrols over the Bay of Biscay in coordination with Coastal Command, achieving its greatest success in the first two months it was in action.
 Following this period, German U-boats adopted tactics that kept them submerged in the group's area of operations during daylight hours.
 The 479th Group continued its patrols, occasionally engaging Luftwaffe aircraft until October.
 The 479th Group was disbanded in England in November, along with the 19th Squadron.
+The squadron's personnel and aircraft were transferred to Eighth Air Force, where they formed the cadre for new special operations and pathfinder units.